stephanieatte/webhook-dispatcher-pipeline-example/README.md

 (no webhook)   (no webhook)   (no webhook)
 ```

-Only the dispatcher consumes a webhook slot, so the webhook limit no longer scales with pipeline count.

-There are two ways to do the diffing and routing that decides which pipelines to trigger, and this repo includes both.

 ### Option 1: Using the Monorepo-diff Plugin
-[`monorepo-diff` plugin](https://github.com/buildkite-plugins/monorepo-diff-buildkite-plugin)** (`.buildkite/examples/pipeline.monorepo-diff.yml`) — the diff and the path → pipeline routing are both declared in the plugin's `watch` config, no script to maintain.
+You can use the monorepo-diff plugin [.buildkite/examples/pipeline.monorepo-diff.yml]() to declare both the diff and the path → pipeline routing in its watch config.

 ### Option 2: Custom script + trigger steps
-     (`.buildkite/pipeline.yml`, `.buildkite/scripts/generate-trigger-steps.sh`) — a small shell script diffs the changed paths against `.buildkite/routes.conf` and uploads `trigger` steps itself; more headroom if your routing logic outgrows a straight path match.
+Use [.buildkite/pipeline.yml](), which uploads a small script that diffs the changed paths against a routing config and generates a trigger step for each matching pipeline.
+It gives more headroom if your routing logic outgrows a straight path match."

 ## License